 - to look cool or fit in

-Smoking is a personal choice.
+Smoking is a personal choice, at least at the beginning.
 If you think your friends won’t want to be around you unless you smoke, talk to them.
-Good friends will understand and respect your choices.
+Good friends should understand and respect your choices.

 Why do people decide not to smoke?